 P.S.
-Our Pierce County roads (at least, the ones on my street) are still snowier than I like, so off to my iPhone for my own grand sermon.
+The roads continued snowier than I like to drive in (being a California girl I never have gotten that fond of driving in snow), so I’m headed off to my iPhone for my own grand sermon.
 Happy Sunday to y’all – in AND out of the Sandwich Generation!

 P.S.
 Thank you so much for your comments.
 I enjoy them very much and read each one.
 I also love the grand ideas so many of you share that help and encourage other readers.
 Thank you.